 Blame it on lack of sleep and time

 Then of course there’s the big dumb obvious reasons behind new daddy (and mum) weight gain: lack of sleep and time to exercise away from the family.

 Any parent of young kids knows how debilitating chronic sleep deprivation is to our ability to get out and do the things we used to do.
-This coupled with the fact that babies and young kids are adorable little time zappers means going for a jog, a gym session or even having the energy to walk down the road to get milk may not happen as much or as regularly as they used.
-In fact, one study found that men who sleep less than 7 hours a night have a higher BMI than those who sleep 9 hours each night.
+This coupled with the fact that babies and young kids are adorable little time zappers means going for a jog, a gym session or even having the energy to walk down the road to get milk may not happen as much or as regularly as it used to.
+In fact, one study found that men who sleep less than seven hours a night have a higher BMI than those who sleep nine hours each night.
 And I know what you’re thinking – seven hours would be nice!